Ad Noctum: Chapter 7

 “Nick.
 Really.
 You can tell me.”

 “Who else am I going to tell?
-Fucking Dale?”
-Rush pushed his hair out of his eyes with his bound hands.
-He reached forward, pulled the knife from his own boot, and used it to slice through his ankle ties.
-He flipped his grip adroitly, catching the tip of the small blade beneath the plastic at his wrists.
-With small application of pressure, he snapped the tie free.
+Fuckin’ Dale?”
+Rush swept his hair out of his eyes with his bound hands, then pulled a knife from his own boot and used it to slice through his ankle ties.
+He flipped his grip, catching the tip of the small blade beneath the plastic at his wrists.
+With a small application of pressure, he snapped the tie free.

-He spun the weapon by its blade, which seemed like a bad idea, then presented it to Volker, handle first.
+Rush spun the weapon by its blade, which seemed like a bad idea, then presented it to Volker, handle first.
 “Be good,” he said.
-Then got to his feet and strolled in the direction of the door.
+Then he got to his feet and strolled in the direction of the door.
 “Always a pleasure, David,” he threw back casually, over his shoulder.

 The door swished shut.